 Ms. Gina Zanella holds a Bachelor of Arts in Three Languages (French, Italian, Spanish) from the University of Delaware and a Master of Education in School Counseling K-12 from Wilmington University.
 Ms. Zanella has developed counseling curriculum and programs for schools, camps, outside agencies and exchange programs.
-She is an active member of the Delaware and American School Counseling Associations and is an advisor for the School Spirit Ambassadors.
-She previously worked in the Appoquinimink School District.
+She is an active member of the Delaware and American School Counseling Associations, serving as Co-Chair for the Advocacy Committee for the Delaware School Counselor Association.
+She is an advisor for the School Spirit Ambassadors and previously worked in the Appoquinimink School District.

 Ms. Heather Dean is the music teacher at MOT Charter for grades K -8.
 She graduated from the University of Delaware with a Bachelors Degree in Music Education with a major in Vocal Music and a minor in French Horn in 2007.
 She then went on to earn her masters degree in Music Education with a focus on ethnomusicology and research in multicultural music from West Chester University in 2015.
 Heather is currently a member of the Nafme, the National Association of Music Education as well as a member of the Delaware Music Educators Association.